DmitryBurnaev/starlette-web/docs/notes/anyio_structured_concurrency.md

 ## Structured concurrency

-Asyncio-way is built around calling asyncio.Task's and juggling callbacks.
+Asyncio-way is built around calling `asyncio.Task`'s and juggling callbacks.
 In asyncio-paradigm, all tasks are on the same "level", i.e. there are no explicit parent or child tasks, even though tasks may spawn other tasks.
 Context propagation and tracebacks are not available in this paradigm.